 To begin, let us accept a fact.

 Peter Jackson will not obtain the rights to make a film adaptation of The Silmarillion in his lifetime, and nor will any other film-maker.
 Unlike The Lord of the Rings and The Hobbit, Christopher Tolkien, JRR Tolkien’s last surviving son, owns the rights to the book.
-Tolkien in fact never finished The Silmarillion.
-It was compiled, edited and published posthumously by Christopher Tolkien.
-To say that Tolkien considered it his greatest work and that Christopher has an emotional attachment to the book is merely scratching the surface.
+In fact, Tolkien never finished The Silmarillion.
+It was compiled, edited and published posthumously by Christopher.
+To say that Tolkien considered The Silmarillion his greatest work and that Christopher has an emotional attachment to the book is understating things.

-It took him twelve years to finish the manuscript for the sequel, which was of course The Lord of the Rings, the final stages completed in 1949.
+It took him twelve years to finish the manuscript for the ‘sequel’, The Lord of the Rings, the final stages completed in 1949.
 A dispute with Allen and Unwin saw the actual publication put back another five years.
-Tolkien intended to have his Silmarillion published along with The Lord of the Rings, and after the initial rejection by Allen and Unwin he offered it to Collins.
-Although Collins had initially expressed the interest in taking on both books, the size of The Lord of the Rings changed their mind.
-It is ironic, as the publisher, now Harper Collins, publishes all of Tolkien’s work today.
-Allen and Unwin finally, after much dithering about the page count, published the The Fellowship of the Ring as the first installment in 1954, and The Silmarillion was again shelved.
+Tolkien intended to have The Silmarillion published along with The Lord of the Rings, and after the initial rejection by Allen and Unwin, he offered it to Collins.
+Although Collins had initially expressed the interest in taking on both books, the length of The Lord of the Rings changed their mind.
+Ironically that publisher, now Harper Collins, publishes all of Tolkien’s work today.
+Finally Allen and Unwin, after much dithering about the page count, published the The Fellowship of the Ring as the first instalment in 1954, and The Silmarillion was again shelved.

 I grew up in the world he created…

 Christopher Tolkien still has the foot-stool that he used to sit on, at age six, listening to his father’s stories.
 Tolkien’s children were always closely involved with their father’s work, they heard much of the work in progress that became The Hobbit, The Lord of the Rings and the series of stories posthumously published as Tales from the Perilous Realm.
-Christopher’s involvement in his father’s work went beyond being told bedtime stories as a child, however.
+But Christopher’s involvement in his father’s work went beyond bedtime stories.
 “My father could not afford to pay a secretary,” he says.
 “I was the one who typed and drew the maps after he did the sketches.”
-Enlisted in the Royal Air Force, Christopher left for a South African air base in 1943, where every week he received a long letter from his father, as well as chapters from the novel that was underway.
+Enlisted in the Royal Air Force, Christopher left for a South African air base in 1943, where every week he received a long letter from his father, as well as chapters from the novel that was under way.
 “I was a fighter pilot.
 When I landed, I would read a chapter.”
 But Christopher knew his father had not forgotten The Silmarillion.
 It was understood between them that Christopher would take up the task if his father died without having completed it.